K–8 Curriculum

 Religion: Students explore areas of worship and the creeds and commandments.
 A read-through and discussion of each of the four Gospels is a key part of our curriculum.

-Reading: Reading is encouraged with a thorough examination of fiction and nonfiction through the Harcourt Storytown curriculum.
+Reading: Reading is encouraged with a thorough examination of fiction and nonfiction through the Wonders curriculum resource.
 Fifth graders also participate in the Accelerated Reader program.

 Social Studies: Students study United States history from the centuries of exploration through the Civil War.